ramachandrapetla/floatingpoint-conversion/README.md

 This is a project assignment as part of my Software Engineering lifecycle course

+Application files can be found in the following repository [https://github.com/ramachandrapetla/floatingpoint-conversion]

+This application is hosted in Netlify.
+You can view it here [https://frosty-spence-b0d37e.netlify.app/]

 ## Getting Started with App

+### `npm install`

+Installs the dependencies required to run the application.

 ### `npm start`